 As an A.C.T.
-Resident Artist, Gabriel played many principal roles in mainstage productions at A.C.T., including Clov in ENDGAME opposite Bill Irwin.
-He has also played principal roles in mainstage productions, including several world premieres, at some of the country’s other major venues such as Milwaukee Rep, the California Shakespeare Theater, the La Jolla Playhouse, New York’s Town Hall, South Coast Rep, and the Guthrie.
-He has danced numerous character roles with the Berkshire Ballet and performed principal singing and speaking roles with the San Francisco Symphony, where he most recently played the Soldier in A SOLDIER'S TALE alongside Grammy Award winner Elvis Costello and Academy Award winner Malcolm McDowell as the Devil.
+Resident Artist, Gabriel played many principal roles in mainstage productions, including Clov in ENDGAME opposite Tony Award winner Bill Irwin and Nihad in SCORCHED starring Emmy Award winner David Strathairn.
+At La Jolla Playhouse, he played Zhao Dun in THE ORPHAN OF ZHAO starring Tony Award winner B.D.
+Wong and at Laguna Playhouse, he played Dr. Lyman Sanderson in HARVEY starring Emmy Award nominee French Stewart.
+He has also played principal roles in mainstage productions at some of the country’s other major venues such as Milwaukee Rep, California Shakespeare Theater, New York’s Town Hall, South Coast Rep, and the Guthrie.
+In addition to his work on the classics, Gabriel has originated roles in multiple world premieres.
+He has danced numerous character roles with the Berkshire Ballet and performed principal singing and speaking roles with the San Francisco Symphony, where he played the Soldier in THE SOLDIER'S TALE alongside Grammy Award winner Elvis Costello as the Narrator and Academy Award winner Malcolm McDowell as the Devil.

 He has produced, developed, and directed productions on the many stages of A.C.T., The Knitting Factory, Don't Tell Mama, The Regency Ballroom, the GLBT Historical Society, the Goethe Institut and elsewhere.
 In 2018, Gabriel facilitated a partnership with Laguna Playhouse that enabled six Chapman University students to perform in the ensemble of THE GRADUATE starring Golden Globe winner Melanie Griffith.